CloseKey/NeofiliaBot/README.md

 # Welcome to Neofilia Bot

-This is an evolving discord bot that would feature Quizzes and much more
+This is an evolving discord bot that will feature Quizzes and much more

 # How to use